apiel/zicBox/NOTE.md

 ## zicUi

-- TODO encoder string component...

 - TODO keyboard / keypad
     - see we can extract some logic to have global action that are not specific to a UI plugin
     - should LED and keypad be the same object or could we assume that some LED doesn't necessarly belong to a key LED could be associated to an encoder or just completely standalone...

+- TODO Delay make a visual representation of the delay.

 - TODO live waveform visualisation
     - might need for this to create an audio plugin to keep a buffer of the audio output